On the front and the back, well, the outside and the inside.

 You're more than welcome, sir.

-And I didn't let you on, you earned it.
+And I didn't let you on.

-Oh, I thank you.
+Oh, thank you.

 Thank you.

-Um, you better keep earning it.
+Man, you better keep earning it.

 Yeah.

-I think the neat thing to do or the trick that maybe the Republicans should do is actually turn around and say, No, these numbers didn't turn around until after the Tea Party took to power.
+I think the neat thing to do or the trick that maybe the Republicans should do is actually turn around and say, no, these numbers didn't turn around until after the Tea Party took to power.

 I just think it would be a great little scheme to play their game against them.

-Um see I know things you don't know.
+See, I know things you don't know.

-Um probably quite since we're talking about politics and we can lie, yeah, go for it.
+But since we're talking about politics and we can lie, yeah, go for it.

-That's credit the Tea Party with the drop in unemployment numbers.
+Let's credit the Tea Party with the drop in unemployment numbers.

-Isn't that Obama had nothing to do with it?
+Obama had nothing to do with it.

 I kind of like this.